 I sat there stunned.
 Unable to get that horrific last sight of Siti out of my head, unable to process the horrifying scope of the terrifying memetic technology.

 Dr Price, leaned forward, earnestly she stared at me.
 “I need you to understand Doctor.
 This war, it is very real and right now we are losing.
 Siti is not the first and she won’t be the last casualty.
-Unless we can find a defence, find a way to put the genie back in the bottle, this is how our civilisation ends.”
+Unless we can find a defence, find a way to put the genie back in the bottle, this will be how our civilisation ends.”